ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 ### 2. Python Scripts

-The Python scripts included in this repository are as follows:

 #### <em>alignment_statistics_csv_burbot_bwa.py</em>

 Outputs the alignment statistics obtained by aligning burbot reads to the burbot reference genome using BWA to CSV files.